wardsec/site-monitoring-go/README.md

 ### Executing program

-* How to run the progracode blocks for commands
+* How to run the program.
-* Step-by-step bullets
+* One step to run.
 ```
 go run sites_moring.go
 ```